Tumor Lysis Syndrome

 International occurrence

 The incidence of tumor lysis syndrome is unknown.
-The prevalence varies among different malignancies; bulky, aggressive, treatment-sensitive tumors are associated with higher frequencies of tumor lysis syndrome.
-In studies of frequency in patients with intermediate-grade or high-grade non-Hodgkin lymphomas, laboratory evidence of tumor lysis syndrome (42%) occurred much more frequently than the symptomatic clinical syndrome (6%).
-In children with acute leukemia receiving induction chemotherapy, silent laboratory evidence of tumor lysis syndrome occurred in 70% of cases, but clinically significant tumor lysis syndrome occurred in only 3% of cases.
+The rate varies among different malignancies; bulky, aggressive, treatment-sensitive tumors are associated with higher frequencies of tumor lysis syndrome.
+In a study of frequency in patients with high-grade non-Hodgkin lymphoma, laboratory evidence of tumor lysis syndrome occurred much more frequently than the symptomatic clinical syndrome (42% versus 6% of cases, respectively).
+In a study of children with acute leukemia receiving induction chemotherapy, laboratory evidence of tumor lysis syndrome was found in 70% of cases but clinically significant tumor lysis syndrome occurred in only 3%.[23]

 As advances are made in cancer treatment and as high-dose regimens become more commonplace, tumor lysis syndrome incidence may increase and the syndrome may emerge in a broader spectrum of malignancies.